Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 - Factor this decision into your overall deal structure alongside earnouts, holdbacks, and representations and warranties

-The pricing mechanism you choose will echo for months (or years) after you've signed.
-Choose wisely.
+The pricing mechanism you choose will echo for months — sometimes years — after you have signed.
+It is worth understanding it before you do.

 Need Help Structuring Your Business Sale?